ElSayedMMostafa/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-Computer Vision and Deep learning Project where a sign language is detected in a live video.
+This is an ongoing computer vision and deep learning project.
+A hand region is extracted and tracked in a video and the sign language of this hand is recognized.